Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 1 -- Derivation of fidelity witness

-The forbidden patterns can efficiently be calculated as the strictly suppressed output states of the indistinguishable case with respect to the chosen Fourier transform $F$.
-More precisely, in Ref.~\cite{Tichy:2010gi} it was shown that, for a given (potentially $p$-periodic) initial state $r$, final states $s$ are suppressed through quantum interference when the criterion
+The forbidden patterns can efficiently be calculated as the strictly suppressed output states of the indistinguishable case with respect to the chosen Fourier transform $V^{\mathrm{Four}}_n$.
+More precisely, in Supplementary Ref.~\cite{Tichy:2010gi} it has been shown that, for a given (potentially $p$-periodic) initial state $r$, final states $s$ are suppressed through quantum interference when the criterion